Toledo vs. Central Michigan NCAA Football Odds, Plays and Insights | October 16, 2021

 Central Michigan Stats and Trends

-- Central Michigan has two wins against the spread in six games this year.

-- The Chippewas have covered the spread once this year when underdogs by 5 points or more (in two chances).
+- The Chippewas have been underdogs by 5 points or more two times this year and covered the spread once.

-- Central Michigan's games this year have hit the over on two of six set point totals (33.3%).

-- When Central Michigan picks up more than 313.7 yards, the team is 2-3 against the spread and 3-2 overall.
+- When Central Michigan piles up more than 313.7 yards, the team is 2-3 against the spread and 3-2 overall.

-- This season the Chippewas have eight turnovers, four fewer than the Rockets have takeaways (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.